-Eating good food while you’re on the road doesn’t have to be expensive or tiring.
+Eating good food on the road doesn’t have to be expensive or tiring.
 When camping out in your RV and cooking for a group, DIY meals are the way to go.

 Mealtime should have an equal mix of convenience and enjoyment.
 Of course, you want to cook fast enough to enjoy the rest of the day, but make the dishes as flavorful and delicious as possible.